Andha Naal: Plot

-On the night of 11 October 1943, during World War II, Japanese forces bomb the Indian city of Madras (now Chennai).
+On 11 October 1943, during World War II, Japanese forces bomb Madras (now Chennai).
 The next morning, Rajan, a radio engineer and communications researcher, is found shot dead by his own handgun in his house in Madras after his neighbour, Chinnaiya Pillai, having heard the gunshot, informs the police.
 Purushothaman Naidu, a local police inspector, arrives at Rajan's house and starts investigating the death.

 Criminal Investigation Department (C.I.D.)
 Officer Sivanandam joins Naidu to help with the investigation.
 Naidu suggests that the killer could be a thief who killed Rajan for the money found at the crime scene.
 However, Sivanandam is unconvinced by Naidu's theory because the amount of money at the scene matches the withdrawal entry in the bank passbook found in the same room.
 Rajan was about to leave Madras in anticipation of the bombings.

 The two policemen question five people in and around Rajan's house, most of whom are his family members or friends.
 The first to be questioned is Rajan's wife Usha, who is unable to speak because of her grief.
 Sivanandam and Naidu feel embarrassed and are reluctant to question her further.
 They begin interrogating Chinnaiya, who proposes that the killer is probably Pattabi, Rajan's younger brother, and recalls a confrontation between them: Pattabi asked for his share of the family property but Rajan refused his request, feeling that he and his wife would squander it.
 Chinnaiya concludes that this may have prompted Pattabi to kill Rajan.

 When Sivanandam and Naidu interrogate Pattabi, who feels remorse for Rajan's death, he admits that he did not treat his brother well nor understand his good intentions.
 He recounts an incident in which his wife Hema fought with Rajan because he refused to apportion the property.
 Pattabi says Hema could have killed Rajan for the money as she loses her sanity when overpowered by anger.